DennisXie/blog.dev/content/post/tech/python/python_bindings_with_cython.md

 ### Using static types

 In Cython, we can use static type to improve the performance in some cases.
 We can use cdef to declare static types.
-We can declare not only basic types of C but also struct, union, enum and their pointer types.
+In addition, we can declare not only basic types of C but also struct, union, enum and their pointer types.

 ```python
 def fibo(n):